-Insight I Loss of Control Creates New Opportunities for Relationships and Learning
+Insight I Loss of Control Creates New Opportunities for Relationships and Learning of organizations believe they should monitor productivity or experience-disrupting endpoints, even if they lie outside their physical control.

 In a rare alignment, the majority of all organizational ranks sat in the 'agree' range around the need to tactically monitor productivity or experience-disrupting endpoints, even when outside their physical control.